Mid-Atlantic (United States): History

 Shipping and trade have been important to the Mid-Atlantic economy since the beginning of the colonial era.
 The explorer Giovanni da Verrazzano was the first European to see the region in 1524.
 Henry Hudson later extensively explored that region in 1611 and claimed it for the Dutch, who then created a fur-trading post in Albany in 1614.
 Jamestown, Virginia was the first permanent English colony in North America, it was established seven years earlier in 1607.

 From early colonial times, the Mid-Atlantic region was settled by a wider range of European people than in New England or the South.
 The Dutch New Netherland settlement along the Hudson River in New York City and New Jersey, and for a time, New Sweden along the Delaware River in Delaware, divided the two great bulwarks of English settlement from each other.
 The original English settlements in the region notably provided refuge to religious minorities, Maryland to Roman Catholics and Pennsylvania to Quakers and Anabaptist Pennsylvania Dutch.
 In time, all these settlements fell under English colonial control, but the region continued to be a magnet for people of diverse nationalities.

 The area that came to be known as the Middle Colonies served as a strategic bridge between the North and South.
 The New York and New Jersey campaign during the American Revolutionary War saw more battles than any other theater of the conflict.
 Philadelphia, midway between the northern and southern colonies, was home to the Continental Congress, the convention of delegates who organized the American Revolution.
-The same city was the birthplace of the Declaration of Independence in 1776 and the United States Constitution in 1787, while the United States Bill of Rights was drafted and ratified and the first Supreme Court of the United States sat for the first time, in the first capital under the Constitution at New York.
+Philadelphia also was the birthplace of the Declaration of Independence in 1776 and the United States Constitution in 1787, while the United States Bill of Rights was drafted and ratified and the first Supreme Court of the United States sat for the first time, in the first capital under the Constitution of New York.

 While early settlers were mostly farmers, traders, and fishermen, the Mid-Atlantic states provided the young United States with heavy industry and served as the "melting pot" of new immigrants from Europe.
 Cities grew along major ports, shipping routes, and waterways, including New York City and Newark on opposite sides of the Hudson River, Philadelphia on the Delaware River, Allentown on the Lehigh River, and Baltimore on the Chesapeake Bay.